 I’ll save you 5 hours of research then – this is a cheat sheet on selecting the best and most effective one for your tank’s size and setup.

-Nailing the right one will clear up your aquarium water in just about 4 days.
+Nailing the right one will clear up your aquarium water in just about 4 days, from my experience.

 Give it a skim if you’re into “set it and forget it” solutions, as other methods mentioned below will definitely take more than 2 weeks to come into effect.